crooy/About/leefregels.md

   1. I only spend energy on things that matter.
   2. Do not worry, worrying is like a rocking-chair, it gives you something to do but does not get you anywhere.
+  3. I spend at least one full day per week without distractions with my kid(s).
+  4. When I am at home I am a dad, and a husband, not a programmer.

 Social: